 • at a part-time job.

-If the children live Abroad, their parents and legal representatives are entitled to a tax deduction, which is provided on the basis of documents certified by government agencies of the country where the children live.
+If children live Abroad, their parents and legal representatives have the right to a tax deduction, which is provided on the basis of documents certified by government agencies of the country where the children live.

 Attention

-A portion of a parent's salary equal to the standard deduction will not be taxed at 13% until the month in which total income taxpayer from the beginning of the year will reach 350000 rubles.
+The portion of a parent's salary equal to the standard deduction will not be subject to the 13% tax until the month in which total income taxpayer from the beginning of the year will reach 350,000 rubles.

-When calculating the amount of the benefit, the
+When calculating the amount of the benefit, it is taken into account

 • order of appearance children in the family (both adults and deceased children are taken into account when calculating);